quanterall/HaskellMaterials/basics/08-streaming.md

 ### `stdinC`

 [`stdinC`](https://www.stackage.org/haddock/lts-19.10/conduit-1.3.4.2/Conduit.html#v:stdinC) is a
-stream of standard input, i.e. whatever the user types in the terminal.
+stream of standard input, i.e. whatever the user types in the terminal or what is piped into a process.

 ### `conduitVector`